hypo69/hypo/docs/gemini/ru/explainer/src/ai/tiny_troupe/TinyTroupe/tests/testing_utils.md

     """
     Checks if the given list of actions contains an action of the given type.
     """
     for action in actions:
         if action["action"]["type"] == action_type:
             return True
     return False

 def contains_action_content(actions:list, action_content: str):
     """
     Checks if the given list of actions contains an action with the given content.
     """
     for action in actions:
-        # checks whether the desired content is contained in the action content
         if action_content.lower() in action["action"]["content"].lower():
             return True
     return False

 def contains_stimulus_type(stimuli, stimulus_type):
     """
     Checks if the given list of stimuli contains a stimulus of the given type.
     """
     for stimulus in stimuli:
         if stimulus["type"] == stimulus_type:
             return True
     return False

 def contains_stimulus_content(stimuli, stimulus_content):
     """
     Checks if the given list of stimuli contains a stimulus with the given content.
     """
     for stimulus in stimuli:
-        # checks whether the desired content is contained in the stimulus content
         if stimulus_content.lower() in stimulus["content"].lower():
             return True
     return False

 def terminates_with_action_type(actions, action_type):
     """
     Checks if the given list of actions terminates with an action of the given type.
     """
     if len(actions) == 0:
         return False
     return actions[-1]["action"]["type"] == action_type

 def proposition_holds(proposition: str) -> bool: